 High-dimensional problems and uncertainty quantification

 As computational techniques for solving deterministic problems mature, the uncertainty and randomness associated with large scale realistic problems present limits to how accurate such problems can be solved.
 We focus on the development of efficient computational techniques to deal with such situations, often leading high-dimensional parametrized problems.
 We consider chaos expansions, AVOVA based techniques for parameter compression, reduced models for efficient sampling, and other methods from statistics and probability.
-Applications are drawn from electromagnetic scattering, EMC/EMI problems as well as general parametric sensitivity studies of systems of differential equations.
+Applications are drawn from electromagnetic scattering, EMC/EMI problems and structural health monitoring.

 Computational electromagnetics and plasma physics